uscensusbureau/entropy-balance-weighting/README.md

 There is a tradeoff between bound constraints and feasibility of the linear system matching the moments.
 To make bounds generally useful, the bounded `entropy_balance` algorithm runs "elastic mode", a variant problem that has the following properties:

 1. If the bounded problem is feasible, `entropy_balance(..., options={"bounds": ...})` returns the feasible solution.
 2. If the problem is infeasible, `entropy_balance` returns a point $r^\star$ that is feasible with respect to the bounds.
 This $r^\star$ minimizes the $L^1$ norm of the moment violations over the other feasible $r$ that satisfy $\phi(r) \leq \phi(r^\star)$; that is, the only way to make the moments match any better would be to increase the criterion.
-In practce, this matches as many moments exactly as possible, making it possible to identify which moments are impossible to simultaneously match.
+In practice, this matches as many moments exactly as possible, making it possible to identify which moments are impossible to simultaneously match.

 The bounded problem is necessarily slower than the unbounded problem, but in theory should converge in every run.
 After running with bounds, the ```EntropyBalanceResult.constraint_violations``` property can be used to judge if the original problem was feasible or not.
 The feasibility of the unconstrained problem can be checked by passing `{"bounds": (0, None)}`.